We aim for carbon neutrality

 We aim to achieve carbon neutrality by energy efficiency measures, increasing our own renewable energy production, cooperating with our tenants for energy conservation and by increasing the share of carbon neutral energy purchased.

 We have for example improved energy efficiency by renewing lighting, optimizing air conditioning and enhancing heat recovery from technical systems and equipment.
 We also invest in renewable energy sources every year.
-In 2021, we produced 6, 858 MWh of onsite renewable energy at our solar, geothermal and hydrothermal powerplants.
+In 2023, we produced 13,865 MWh of onsite renewable energy at our solar, geothermal, and hydrothermal powerplants, which was a 17% increase compared to last year.

 Towards the goal